ShaonMajumder/JobGenie.ai/README.md

 ## 🆕 What This Update Added

 -   Added subscription plans, subscriptions, invoices, and AI usage tables/models with helper methods on `User`.
--   Integrated Kill Bill as a docker-compose service plus a Laravel KillBillClient for accounts, subscriptions, and invoices.
+-   Integrated Stripe Checkout/Elements plus a Laravel StripePaymentService for accounts, subscriptions, and invoices.
 -   Delivered a billing portal, admin plan & AI pricing UIs, and navigation links for both customers and admins.
 -   Wrapped the LLM service with AI metering, prepaid enforcement middleware, low/out-of-token emails, and billing-aware controllers.
--   Built the `billing:generate-monthly-invoices` command, Kill Bill webhook stub, and billing-focused feature tests.
+-   Built the `billing:generate-monthly-invoices` command, Stripe checkout success/cancel handlers, and billing-focused feature tests.
 -   Updated configuration, docker, and README docs to cover prepaid vs postpaid plans, AI pricing, and the new SaaS billing flow.